csc-training/summerschool/unix-version-control/docs/01_Unix.md

 `$ scp user@host:source target # remote->local`
 `$ scp source user@host:target # local->remote`

 # Hands-on: ssh and scp

 - Create a local text file, for example, "name.txt" with your first name as the contents
-- Copy your text file to Sisu using scp
+- Copy your text file to Puhti using scp
-	`$ scp local.txt trainingxxx@sisu.csc.fi:~/`
+	`$ scp local.txt trainingxxx@puhti.csc.fi:~/`
-- Login to Sisu using ssh, check that file is there, and modify it: for example, add your last name to it
+- Login to Puhti using ssh, check that file is there, and modify it: for example, add your last name to it
 - Copy the modified file back to your local computer, and check that the file has changed.